prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 ## 3.5 Differential Expression Analysis using `prolfquapp`

-Post-translational modifications (PTMs) play a crucial role in regulating protein function; however, their analysis is complex and challenging.
-A key challenge is to distinguish changes in PTM abundance that are due to altered protein expression from those that reflect a change in the modification stoichiometry (i.e., the fraction of the protein pool that is modified).
+A key challenge, when analysing post-translational modifications (PTMs), is to distinguish changes in PTM abundance that are due to altered protein expression from those that reflect a change in the modification stoichiometry (i.e., the fraction of the protein pool that is modified).
 This protocol provides a step-by-step computational workflow to analyze PTM data in the context of total protein expression changes.
-We leverage the R packages `prolfquapp` [10.1021/acs.jproteome.4c00911](https://doi.org/10.1021/acs.jproteome.4c00911) for streamlined differential expression analysis and `prophosqua` [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272) for the integration, analysis, and visualization of PTM and total proteome data.
+We leverage the `R` packages `prolfquapp` [10.1021/acs.jproteome.4c00911](https://doi.org/10.1021/acs.jproteome.4c00911) for streamlined differential expression analysis [10.1021/acs.jproteome.2c00441](https://doi.org/10.1021/acs.jproteome.2c00441) and `prophosqua` [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272) for the integration, analysis, and visualization of PTM and total proteome data.
 The workflow is divided into two main parts: (1) initial differential expression analysis of the phospho-enriched (site and multisite feature abundances) and total proteome datasets (see **Supplementary Material Section A: Differential expression analysis using `prolfquapp`**), and (2) the integrated analysis of differential PTM usage (see **Supplementary Material Section B: Integration and analysis of PTM features using `prophosqua`**).

 ### 3.4.1 Data and Software Setup

-The first step involves obtaining the FragPipe 22 mass spectrometry output files [10.5281/zenodo.15850770](https://doi.org/10.5281/zenodo.15850770) and setting up the analysis environment in R.
+The first step involves obtaining the FragPipe 22 mass spectrometry output files [10.5281/zenodo.15850770](https://doi.org/10.5281/zenodo.15850770) and setting up the analysis environment in `R`.
+Depending on the sample type, different output files are required:

-- For total proteome samples `psm.tsv` files containing peptide-spectrum match data
+- **total proteome** samples `psm.tsv` files, containing peptide-spectrum match (PSM) information
-- For phospho-enriched samples:
+- **phospho-enriched** samples:
-  - abundance_multi-site.tsv files for multisite feature analysis
+  - `abundance_multi-site.tsv` files for multisite feature analysis
-- abundance_single-site.tsv files for individual modification site analysis
+  - `abundance_single-site.tsv` files for individual modification site analysis

  The `prolfquapp` [10.1021/acs.jproteome.4c00911](https://doi.org/10.1021/acs.jproteome.4c00911) package provides a set of shell scripts that automate the analysis workflow.
 These scripts are copied into the working directory to be used in subsequent steps.
 See **Supplementary Material Section A.1-A.2** for complete setup instructions and example dataset download.

 ### 3.4.2 Sample Annotation

 A crucial step is the creation of a detailed sample annotation file.
 This file maps each raw data file to its experimental conditions.
 We parse sample names from the FragPipe output files using the `prolfqua_dataset.sh` script (see **Supplementary Material Section A.3.1**).
-From the sample names, we extract experimental factors (e.g., Genotype, Timepoint).
-If the filenames do not encode the experimental conditions, the explanatory variables would need to be provided by adding columns.
+From the sample names, we use `R` to extract experimental factors (e.g., Genotype, Timepoint).
+If the filenames do not encode the experimental conditions, the explanatory variables would need to be provided by adding columns to the annotation file.
 We then call the `annotation_add_contrasts` function in the `prolfqua` [10.1021/acs.jproteome.2c00441](https://doi.org/10.1021/acs.jproteome.2c00441) to generate the required factorial contrasts automatically.

 The `annotation_add_contrasts` function adds two key columns to the sample annotation:
 - **`ContrastName`**: A descriptive name for each statistical contrast